 You may be required to appear before a Visa Officer for a personal interview at the Consulate General of Greece in Johannesburg or Consulate in Cape Town, prior to a decision being taken on your application.

 Important - According to Schengen rules visa applications may take up to 7 working days to process.
-Some applications may require further processing, which could take from 30 to 60 days.
+Some applications may require further processing, which may be extended up to 45 days.
 Applications may be submitted at the earliest six (6) months before departure.